Take a faster, smarter path to AI-driven C/C++ test automation. Discover how >>

 Jump to Section

 Service virtualization has become a vital component of software testing.
-Go through to learn how you can use service virtualization to get easy access to components that are impeding development and testing.
+Keep reading to learn how you can use service virtualization to get easy access to components that are impeding development and testing.

 Service virtualization provides teams with easy access to the constrained components that impede development and testing.
 This usually manifests as environmental constraints, in which components that are technically out of scope for testing are required in order to enable full end-to-end functionality.